HBN Service Release Notes

 3891542

-Description: If NVUE-based routing policy (route map) configuration is used to associated route target extended communities with a EVPN route, only one route target can be specified.
+Description: If an NVUE-based routing policy (route map) configuration is used to associate route target extended communities with an EVPN route, only one route target can be specified.

 Workaround: N/A